Getting StartedGoing Live

 For GA4 debugging, you can enable debug_mode in your integration’s defaults.
 This makes events appear in GA4’s DebugView for real-time inspection.
 Remember to disable it after testing.

-4. Configure the Organisation Data Layer
+4. Configure the organisation processing

 Bot Filtering